Convergence of the extended Kalman filter with small and state-dependent noise: Introduction

 \section{Introduction}

 This research investigates a nonlinear filtering problem in the presence of state-dependent noise.
-Many physical phenomena are best described by nonlinear sto-\\chastic dynamics, in which the diffusion coefficient depends on the system's state.
+Many physical phenomena can best be described by nonlinear stochastic differential equations (SDEs), in which not only the drift coefficient but also the diffusion coefficient depends on the state of the system.
 These characteristics are essential for accurately modeling and understanding such systems.
-Therefore, filtering problems associated with these phenomena are nonstandard and necessitate alternative methods to the standard Kalman filtering approach.
+Filtering problems associated with these phenomena are nonstandard and necessitate alternative methods to the standard Kalman filtering approach.
 For instance, estimating the angular procession of a rotating spacecraft requires precise nonlinear filtering techniques to account for the state-dependent variations in noise.
-Similarly, the design of phase-locked loops, which are essential in communication systems to maintain signal synchronization, also requires these advanced filtering methods \citet{1099828}.
+Similarly, the design of phase-locked loops, which are essential in communication systems to maintain signal synchronization, also requires these advanced filtering methods \cite{1099828}.
+Another application from mathematical epidemiology is considered below in Section \ref{sec:epidemic_example}.
 These examples highlight the practical significance and wide-ranging applications of our study.
-The model that we will be interested in is the following.